zeitgeistpm/zeitgeist/zrml/global-disputes/README.md

 #### Private Pallet API

-- `push_voting_outcome` - Start a global dispute, add an initial voting outcome and vote on it.
+- `push_vote_outcome` - Start a global dispute, add an initial voting outcome and vote on it.
 - `determine_voting_winner` - Determine the canonical voting outcome based on total locked tokens.